This is an essential page for you to read if you are going to be getting one of my puppies.

 As your dog gets older, tried dried/cooked liver or chicken.
 Only a tiny amount.
 Where ever possible, keep with the positive verbal reinforcement.

 Remember, by the time you’ve picked up your puppy you should already have been booked in to dog training.
 These need to happen every week for the first 6-12 months of the dog’s life.
-I can always tells a dog that has been to training, and one that hasn’t.
+I can always tells a dog that has been to training, and one that hasn’t. (you will need your vaccination card when you book your pup in for training.
+Always take a picture of it on your phone, so you have it handy to show anyone.)

 If you see a very well behaved Portuguese Water Dog anywhere, this is because the owners have put in a lot of work early.
 Well behaved dogs do not happen by accident.